 Everyone needs to step into the restroom during a dinner or pleasant conversation at some point in their life.
-It’s not rude to leave a gathering to relieve yourself, but you know what a breach of etiquette is?
+It’s not rude to leave a gathering to relieve yourself, but you know what is a breach of etiquette?
 Announcing that you’re going to go to the bathroom.
 Just say you need to step away for a moment and then return.
 This is just one small part of making small talk like a pro.

 Once you receive an invitation, you have 24 hours to RSVP.
-Yes, really!
 We know life can be busy and you don’t want to make plans until you’re sure you can commit to them, but planning events is expensive.
 It’s best to RSVP as soon as you can.
-And if you have to wait until the last minute, let the host know you received the invite and will let him or her know if you can attend when your schedule allows it.
+And if you have to wait until the last minute, let the host know that you received the invite and will let him or her know if you can attend when your schedule allows it.
 Oh, and no matter what you do, don’t just bring a random friend as your plus-one.

 We all know how much easier it is to text or email rather than call or — gasp! — talk to someone in person.
 But human contact is still important, especially if the relationship or topic of discussion is important or a little sensitive.
 If you’re discussing a serious subject or even just having a lengthy conversation, it’s much more proper (and efficient) to just pick up the phone or meet for a coffee at a great local spot.

-More From The Daily Meal:
+More from The Daily Meal: